pangeo-forge/pangeo-forge-orchestrator/docs/development_guide.md

 ```

 where the `"url"` field should be updated to refect the `PROXY_URL` you passed to the script.

+🎊 Your GitHub App will now POST webhooks to the specified proxy url.
+You can change your proxy url at any
+time.
+If you do, repeat this step to assign the new url to your GitHub App.

 # 2.5 Start the server